hpiedcoq/TPL_Scrape/README.md

 ## What's the purpose of the script

-The TPL offers all its decisions concerning a case to be browsed and downloaded.
+The STL offers all its decisions concerning a case to be browsed and downloaded.
 The main issue is that for some cases, a lot of documents is available : many pages on the website, each page containing 20 decisions which contains themselves between 1 and 20 or more documents.

 ## What do we need